-December 12, 2018 history will remember as a clamorous day for Britain, an island in the European Union that is still badly torn on a basic democratic principle called “referendum”.
+December 12, 2018, history will remember as a clamorous day for Britain, an island in the European Union that is still severely torn on a fundamental democratic principle called “referendum.”
 Sitting with the British journalists in the middle of “deal or no deal” political drama facing a possibility of a second referendum, I raised a simple question: “And what would that new question(s) in the second referendum be?”

 Trump in Britain

-While British journalists are aware that Trump is always breaking on the news cycle, they think that right now, the biggest news is the Brexit.
-After all, they made it to the Saturday Night Live, which was a clear sign of a brief departure from American-centred news coverage.
+While British journalists are aware that Trump is constantly breaking on the news cycle, they think that the biggest news is Brexit.
+After all, they made it to Saturday Night Live, which was a clear sign of a brief departure from American-centred news coverage.

-The European Union is a good political and economic project but it also is an elite, protectionist club Britain does not want to be a part of anymore.
+The European Union is an excellent political and economic project, but it also is an elite, protectionist club Britain does not want to be a part of anymore.
 Deal or no deal, deal with it.

-While the British government is making a contingency plan for leaving without a deal in early 2019, on the other side of Atlantic, the American president is making sudden, half-baked political decisions that are destabilizing America on the global stage as well as is creating internal instability.
+While the British government is making a contingency plan for leaving without a deal in early 2019, on the other side of the Atlantic, the American president is making sudden, half-baked political decisions that destabilize America on the global stage and is creating internal instability.
 From pulling out troops from Syria to the government shutdown over the wall with Mexico, Trump is obsessing over dismantling the political legacy of his predecessors.
 His political decisions are more aligned with the ideology of the Kremlin than what always was the geopolitical pathway of the United States.
-That, is confusing as if not influenced by Putin, himself, the logical question that continues to linger is where did Trump acquire such anti-western political ideas?
-How someone growing up in New York as a ruthless real-estate player with a Wharton degree could be so ideologically aligned with a former KGB agent who grew up in Russia?
+That is confusing as if not influenced by Putin himself, the logical question that continues to linger is where Trump acquired such anti-western political ideas?
+How could someone growing up in New York as a ruthless real-estate player with a Wharton degree ideologically align with a former KGB agent who grew up in Russia?
 Is what we are missing here the conversation Trump and Putin had behind closed doors in Helsinki?

 “Mad Dog” Mattis has finally resigned.
 We all had a chance to read his resignation letter explaining why he had to leave the Trump administration.
 His act of resignation was not straight out of the military playbook.
-The fact that Mattis hit "the wall” stipulates the frustration and strategic misalignment with Trump on the role of America in the world.
+Mattis’s “hit the wall” stipulates the frustration and strategic misalignment with Trump on America’s role in the world.

 Good Old Chelsea and Balenciaga

-Europe is divided between radical right and left-wing socialists who enjoy all the privileges of the establishment but rhetorically, despise the rich.
-Republican online outrage over the Queen’s Christmas message in front of the gold piano is symptomatic of the larger world project, those directing trolls and bots have for the abolishment of the political center.
+Europe is divided between the radical right and left-wing socialists who enjoy all the privileges of the establishment but rhetorically despise the rich.
+Republican internet outrage over the Queen’s Christmas message in front of the gold piano is symptomatic of the larger world project to abolish the political center.